 Vending Machines in The Future

-This brings us to an interesting tangent in the payment landscape, which is biometric payments.
+This brings us to an interesting tangent in the payment landscape-biometric payments.
 Right now, most mobile wallet applications already require some sort of biometric for unlocking the wallet: a fingerprint, an eye scan, or a facial (not one with cucumbers).
 But in the future, consumers may see these biometrics migrate to the POS itself.

 Mastercard and Visa have already rolled out pilot programs for biometric payments.
 Consumers register their biometric information with the card network.
 They can then go to a payment terminal and undergo a facial scan.
 If the scan matches their registered biometric data, then the transaction can be completed.